isaacnovaes/notes/java.md

 If a class has any other constructor, then de default one is not implicitly declared

+A `private` constructor makes the class not extendable and makes it impossible to instantiate it

 #### Constructor overloading

 It's the same than function overloading, but for constructors